-- 1. retain the current mandatory advisory statements in Standard 1.5.1; - 2. prescribe an additional labelling statement that indicates that there is no additional benefit by consuming greater than 2-3 serves/day; and - 3. prescribe additional conditions of use, namely: (i) that low-fat milk must not contain more than 3.6g/litre of free phytosterols (from a tall oil source); (ii) the fat content must not contain more than 1.5g total fat/100g liquid, and (iii) the maximum container size is to be specified at 1 litre; and (iv) that foods containing added plant sterols must not be used as ingredients in other foods,
+- 1. retain the current mandatory advisory statements in Standard 1.5.1; - 2. prescribe an additional labelling statement that indicates that there is no additional benefit from consuming greater than 2-3 serves/day; and - 3. prescribe additional conditions of use, namely: (i) that low-fat milk must not contain more than 3.6g/litre of free phytosterols (from a tall oil source); (ii) the fat content must not contain more than 1.5g total fat/100g liquid, and (iii) maximum container size is to be specified at 1 litre (i.e. the labelled volume must be no more than 1 litre); and (iv) that foods containing added plant sterols must not be used as ingredients in other foods,